Gov’t condemns Taiwan’s travel alert on Macau

 The government is not banning visits, but those that do travel should not express political opinions or carry books or post online about topics that the Communist Party may use to detain and potentially prosecute them.

-Hundreds of thousands of Taiwanese live in China or travel their for business, tourism or family visits each year.
+Hundreds of thousands of Taiwanese live in China or travel there for business, tourism or family visits each year.
 China has also hosted visits by local Taiwanese officials and leaders of the opposition Nationalist Party, which backs eventual unification between the sides.

 Further, a mainland spokesperson slammed Taiwan’s Democratic Progressive Party (DPP) authorities’ practice of political manipulation in the name of upgrading cross-Strait travel alert.